flurdy/blog/_posts/2019-04-07-to-paas-or-not-to-paas.md

 And to be on-call when it all falls over in the middle of the night.

-{% comment %}

-## Why PAAS
+## Is PAAS expensive?

-Or to be specific: __When__?

-So why should you use a PAAS, and when?
-In what situation is a PAAS the better choice?

-{% endcomment %}
+( *Ignoring the free and $7 per month price bands that for example Heroku has, as they are more suitable for personal projects and prototypes.* )

+For businesses prices at for example Heroku start at $25 per month.

+That is cheap.

+Some will counter that you can get a nano instance at AWS for a month for a lot less.
+But they forget the above mentioned, PAAS is not just hosting.

+For a company $25 per month is nothing.
+The more powerful options at $50 or even $250 for a real business is still nothing, even if horizontally scaled to multiple nodes, if the applications are important to the company.

+Remember you are comparing it to paying for more salaries in a custom infrastructure.
+Or divert focus away from other tasks for your Operations staff.

+Remember $25 cost would comparably pay for perhaps 20 minutes or less for an Ops contractor when comparing hourly contractor rates if in e.g. London.

+So no, PAAS is cheap, not expensive.

+However once you scale to _a lot_ of apps and nodes, and a lot of traffic on AppEngine for example, PAAS is then not no longer the most economical solution.
+Though at that scale, nothing is cheap.

 ## Premature optimisation

-One thing a PAAS is good for is to prove whether a project/application need heavy infrastructure investment.
+One thing a PAAS is good for is to prove whether a project/application need heavy infrastructure investment before you commit to it.

 Try lots of ideas, pivots, applications in a live environment before focussing on one that will succeed.